aerospike/aerospike-client-nodejs/doc/client.md

 - `request` – The info request to send.
 - `host` – (optional) The address of a specific host to send the request to.
 - `port` – (optional) The port of a specific host to send the request to.
-- `callback` – the function to call when the operation completes.
+- `callback` – The function to call when the operation completes.

 The `request` argument is a string representing an info request.
 The `host` and `port` arguments are optional, and allow the request to be sent to a specific host, rather than the entire cluster.
 With the `host` and `port` defined, then client is not required to be connected to a cluster.